 seeking to put in place other responsible defences against proxy

-contests, we wish to advise in this bulletin that Canadian Oil
+contests, we wanted to share with you that Canadian Oil Sands

-Sands Limited and other Canadian public corporations recently
+Limited and other Canadian public corporations recently adopted

-addition, to Advance Notice Policies, at their respective annual
+Notice Policies, at their respective annual and special

-require a minimum of two shareholders holding at least a majority
+minimum of two shareholders holding at least a majority of

 represented by proxy at any meeting at which a shareholder will be